AngeloGulina/fsp-workshop/README.md

         ...
 ```

-### An example on how to solve the excercises
+### How to solve the exercises

-Go to `type-of-fruit.js`.
+All the exercises are under the `exercises` folder.
+Let's take `type-of-fruit.js`.

 Every exercise has a set of data prepared for you.
 You will need to inspect to pass the challenge.
-(It'll be bit like childood math, something along the lines of: _Lucy has a basket of candies.
-How many blue candies are there?_)
+It'll be bit like childood math.
+You can think each step as if it were a question: _Alba has a basket of candies.
+How many blue candies are there?
+And so on..._)

 So, the file starts witht the data:
 ```javascript